Consistent least squares estimation in population-size-dependent branching processes: Weighted least squares estimators

 \section{Weighted least squares estimators}

-In the context of branching processes, classical least squares estimators minimise the (weighted) squared differences between the population sizes $Z_k$ and their conditional mean $Z_{k-1}\,m(Z_{k-1},\T)$, for $k=1,\ldots, n$:
+In the context of branching processes, classical least squares estimators minimise the (weighted) squared differences between the population sizes $Z_k$ and their conditional mean $\mbE[Z_k\,|\, Z_{k-1}]=Z_{k-1}\,m(Z_{k-1},\T)$, for $k=1,\ldots, n$:

-where $w(\cdot)$ is an appropriately chosen weighting function (such as $w(Z_{k-1})= Z_{k-1}^{-1}$, see \cite[p.\ 40]{guttorp1991statistical}).
-This approach has been applied to Galton--Watson branching processes \cite[Section 2.3]{guttorp1991statistical}, multi-type controlled branching processes \cite{art-2010}, branching processes with immigration \cite{klimko1978conditional}, and PSDBPs \cite{Lalam-Jacob-2004, Lalam-Jacob-Jagers-2004}.
+where $\{w_k\}$ is an appropriately chosen weighting function, such as $w_k= Z_{k-1}^{-1}$ (see \cite[p.\ 40]{guttorp1991statistical}).
+This approach has been applied to Galton--Watson branching processes \cite[Section~2.3]{guttorp1991statistical}, multi-type controlled branching processes \cite{art-2010}, branching processes with immigration \cite{klimko1978conditional}, and PSDBPs \cite{Lalam-Jacob-2004, Lalam-Jacob-Jagers-2004}.
 Each of these papers develops asymptotic properties of $\widetilde{\T}_n^*$, such as consistency on the set of non-extinction, \emph{for processes with a positive chance of survival}.
-Here we consider branching processes that \emph{become extinct almost surely}, which introduces several technicalities that lead us to take a different approach.
+Because we consider branching processes that \emph{become extinct almost surely}, we take a different approach.

-To estimate $\T_0$ we develop a novel class of least squares estimators that use the \textit{$Q$-consistent} estimators $\{\hat m_n(z)\}_{z \in \N}$, and that are \textit{$C$-consistent}, that is, that satisfy \eqref{C-cons}.
-The idea is that, instead of summing over all time units $k=1,\ldots, n$ as in \eqref{cwlse}, we sum over all population sizes $z\geq 1$ and minimise the (weighted) squared differences between the MLE $\hat{m}_n(z)$ and its conditional limit ${m}^{\uparrow}(z, \T)$:
+To estimate $\T_0$, we \blue{propose a} class of least squares estimators that use the \textit{$Q$-consistent} MLEs $\{\hat m_n(z)\}_{z \in \N}$ and are \textit{$C$-consistent}, meaning they satisfy \eqref{C-cons}.
+The idea is that, instead of summing over all time units $k=1,\ldots, n$ as in \eqref{cwlse}, we sum over all population sizes $z\geq 1$ and minimise the (weighted) squared differences between the MLEs $\hat{m}_n(z)$ and their conditional limits ${m}^{\uparrow}(z, \T)$:

 where the weights $\{\hat{w}_n(z)\}_{z\in \mbN}$ are computed from the observations $Z_0,Z_1,\ldots, Z_n$.
-Estimators in this class can be viewed as hybrids between an MLE and a least squares estimator, where the MLEs $\{\hat m_n(z)\}_{z\in \mbN}$ first summarise the data before the least squares step is applied.
-In Figure~\ref{fi_LQA2} we give a visual representation of the classical least squares approach (top panel) and the hybrid approach taken in this paper (bottom panel).
+Estimators in this class can be viewed as hybrids between an MLE and a least squares estimator, where the MLEs $\{\hat m_n(z)\}_{z\in \mbN}$ first summarise the data, and the least squares step is then applied \blue{to the error between the MLE and its conditional limit, given $Z_n>0$ (noting that other least squares estimators can be interpreted similarly)}.
+In fact, as we show in Proposition \ref{wls_equiv}, for appropriate choices of weights, $\widehat{\vc\theta}_n$ corresponds to a modification of the classical estimator $\widetilde{\vc\theta}_n^*$ where $m(\cdot)$ is replaced by $m^\uparrow(\cdot)$.